a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::FindIcon` ($06)

-Find the icon number at the given coordinates.
+Find the icon at the given coordinates, if any.

 Parameters:
 ```